top of page

 Can I use my own aggregate (sand) with Flash Floor?

-Yes, just make sure the sand is 100% dry.
+Yes, just make sure the sand is a medium grain size and is 100% dry.
 We recommend a medium grain size.
 You can find washed and dried sand or medium sand-blasting sand at some hardware stores, which are both viable options.

-Can I use Flash Floor in a Freezer, Cold Storage, or Cooler?
+Can Flash Floor Be Used in a Freezer, Cold Storage, or Cooler?

 What is the shelf-life of Flash Floor?